You can use OneDrive to share photos, Microsoft Office documents, and other files with people.

 Using a shortened link might make it easier for someone to guess the web address to the items you share.

-Choose this option to publish photos directly to Facebook.
+Choose this option to publish photos or a video directly to Facebook.

 In the Album name box, choose an existing album or create a new one.